 These examples show that …

 It looks to you like your belief systems are true, doesn’t it?
-After all, if you have the to arrive safely, you may very well experience feelings of panic or anxiety while you drive.
+You may believe it’s not safe to drive and, thus, you may very well experience feelings of panic or anxiety while you drive.
 You might say to me, “See, it’s not safe and I’m not confident.
 My anxiety shows this.”

-All that is really true is that you have a belief – and that belief happens to make you feel unsafe, anxiety and panic.
+All that is really true is that you have a belief – and that belief happens to make you feel unsafe, anxious and panic.

 You can think of your conscious mind as a train that can only go where the railroad tracks are laid down.
 The tracks are your subconscious mind, the rule book of how you are to live your life.
 It is these beliefs, these tracks, in the subconscious that determine where your life goes.